Cornell University Library

 Some 3rd-party password managers also offer authenicator apps.

-Authentication with a Hardware Token
+Authentication with a hardware token

 A hardware token is the most secure form of 2FA.
 It’s a small physical item that looks slightly like a thumb drive.
 Keep it with you — on your keychain, for example — and plug it into your device’s USB or Lightning drive when you need authentication.
 It’s particularly useful if you need 2FA access when you don’t have reliable cellular service, or if you use burner phones.